Custom operators#

 Accessibility: A simple script can define a basic operator plugin.

-Componentization: Operators with similar applications can be grouped in Python plug-in packages.
+Componentization: Operators with similar applications can be grouped in Python plugin packages.

 Easy distribution: Standard Python tools can be used to package, upload, and download custom operators.